ELGarulli/code_exercise/README.md

 ### Assignment

-In the script main you can find a simple function to compute the overall change in temperature, in test_sum_ev.py you can find an example of a basic test.
+In the script main.py you can find a simple function to compute the overall change in temperature, in test_sum_ev.py you can find an example of a basic test.

 Please complete the following :